Easypay/docs/content/en/checkout/reference.md

         - `id`: `string` with the uuid of the account.
     - `descriptive`: `string` (<= 255 characters) with the description of the capture.
 Will be displayed in the bank statement or in the MB WAY application. (*required*)
     </details>
   - `expiration_time`: Optional `string` in the format `'Y-m-d H:i'` with the last possible time to make the payment.
-Applicable in Multibanco payments and Virtual IBAN.
+Applicable in Multibanco payments.
     **Note**: This does not affect checkout session expiration (which is 30 minutes).
   - `currency`: `string` with the currency.
 Available currencies are `'EUR'` (*default*) and `'BRL'`.
   - `key`: `string` (<= 50 characters) with the merchant's key for identifying the payment.